| Industry Case Studies Restaurant

 tool and allowed the client head office to benchmark the results

+for future performance goals.
 It was evident that up-selling and suggestive selling behaviours

 were not being consistently executed by frontline staff, which resulted